gustavNdamukong/DGZ_Uploader/README.md

 ![stars](https://img.shields.io/github/stars/gustavNdamukong/DGZ_Uploader)
 ![license](https://img.shields.io/github/license/gustavNdamukong/DGZ_Uploader)

-## UPLOAD AND RESIZE IMAGES HOWEVER YOU PLEASE.
+## UPLOAD AND RESIZE IMAGES IN LARAVEL HOWEVER YOU PLEASE.

 Get this package by typing the following command in your terminal from the target application directory